LauraPossamai/8-Week-SQL-Challenges/README.md

 ## Case Study #1 - Danny's Diner
 In the beggining of 2021, Danny opened up a restaurant and now wants to answer some questions about the preferences of the costumers, including the pattern of visitis, their purchases and favorite menu items.

+Danny has shared with you 3 key datasets for this case study:

+- sales
+- menu
+- members

-There are three key datasets, which are represented by the relationshop diagram below.
+The 3 datasets are represented by the relationshop diagram below.

 <p align="center">